Pivac to replace Gatland as Wales coach after World Cup

 ”The handover process is something we will plan carefully and commence in detail next summer.”

-Gatland said the early announcement will remove one distraction heading into the World Cup.
+Gatland said the early announcement of an heir will remove one distraction heading toward the Rugby World Cup.